Stirling-Tools/Stirling-Tools.github.io/versioned_docs/version-1.5/Installation/Mac.md

 id: Mac Installation
 title: Mac Installation Guide
 ---
  # MacOS Installation Guide for Stirling PDF

 Stirling PDF can be run on MacOS either by using the `.dmg` installer or directly from the `.jar` file.

-**V2.0 Update:** The desktop application now uses Tauri for a native Mac experience with improved performance and a modern React-based interface.

 ### Prerequisites:
 - Java 17 or 21 (_21 preferred_)